A-Nuru/Image-Classifier/README.md

 * The jupyter ipython notebook
 * The html file generated from the jupyter ipython notebook
 * The training python file and the predict python file with which this application can be run as a command line application
+## Instructions
-## Instructions working with command line
+While working with command line:
 1. Train a new network on a data set with train.py

 * Basic usage: ```python train.py data_directory```